-No violation was found when it was alleged a judge exhibited racism toward a defendant and/or defendant's homeland with regard to decisions.
-The defendant was represented by counsel, and court pleadings did not reflect any violation.
-There were no witnesses to support the allegations.
+No violation was found when it was alleged a judge exhibited bias and unprofessional conduct by rolling the eyes, placing feet on the bench, acting uninterested, and cutting off testimony.
+The litigant was represented by counsel, and there was no evidence to support the allegations.